Wolves in folklore, religion and mythology: Christianity

 However, legends surrounding Saint Francis of Assisi show him befriending a wolf.
 According to the Fioretti, the city of Gubbio was besieged by the Wolf of Gubbio, which devoured both livestock and men.
-Francis of Assisi, who was living in Gubbio at the time took pity on the townsfolk, and went up into the hills to find the wolf.
-Soon fear of the animal had caused all his companions to flee, but the saint pressed on and when he found the wolf he made the sign of the cross and commanded the wolf to come to him and hurt no one.
-Miraculously the wolf closed his jaws and lay down at the feet of St. Francis.
+Francis of Assisi, who was living in Gubbio at the time, took pity on the townsfolk and went up into the hills to find the wolf.
+Soon, fear of the animal had caused all his companions to flee, but the saint pressed on and when he found the wolf, he made the sign of the cross, commanding the wolf to come to him and hurt no one.
+Miraculously, the wolf closed his jaws and lay down at the feet of St. Francis.
 "Brother Wolf, you do much harm in these parts and you have done great evil ..." said Francis.
 "All these people accuse you and curse you...
 But brother wolf, I would like to make peace between you and the people."
-Then Francis led the wolf into the town, and surrounded by startled citizens he made a pact between them and the wolf.
-Because the wolf had "done evil out of hunger" the townsfolk were to feed the wolf regularly, and in return, the wolf would no longer prey upon them or their flocks.
-In this manner Gubbio was freed from the menace of the predator.
+Then, Francis led the wolf into the town, and surrounded by startled citizens he made a pact between them and the wolf.
+Because the wolf had "done evil out of hunger", the townsfolk were to feed the wolf regularly and, in return, the wolf would no longer prey upon them or their flocks.
+In this manner, Gubbio was freed from the menace of the predator.
 Francis, ever the lover of animals, even made a pact on behalf of the town dogs, that they would not bother the wolf again.

 In Canto I of Dante's Inferno, the pilgrim encounters a she-wolf blocking the path to a hill bathed in light.
 The she-wolf represents the sins of concupiscence and incontinence.
-She is prophecised by the shade of Virgil to one day be sent to Hell by a greyhound.
+She is prophesized by the shade of Virgil to one day be sent to Hell by a greyhound.